-As it can be seen in the table, 71.4% of the respondents from pre implementation stage feel that the threat because of new entrants to the market is significant.
-Similarly, 91.4% of respondents from implementation stage share the same idea.
+As it can be seen in the table 69.3% of the respondents all stage feel that the threat because of new entrants to the market is significant.
+Similarly, some of the respondents from implementation stage share the same idea.
 The figure indicates that foreign investors are operating in an industry where there is easy entry and the barrier for new entrants is weak.
 Hence, throat-cutting competition is the fate of such kinds of industry.

 The second porter's force is the bargaining power of suppliers.
 The power of suppliers is measured by its impact on the company's margin and volume.
-Thus, 78.2% of respondents from pre implementation stages and 77.1% from implementation stages at least moderately believe that the bargaining power of suppliers is strong.
+Thus, 70.6% of respondents all stages at least moderately believe that the bargaining power of suppliers is strong.
 This implies that the supply short fall of the demand.
 Hence, the company will not operate at its full scale and; will have an impact on their margins and cost of production.
 This in turn will result dissatisfaction and frustration of foreign investors.

 The third element is the power of customers.
-Hence, 70.6% of respondents from pre implementation stage consider the bargaining power of customers is strong.
-Similarly, 82.9% of the respondents from implementation stage share the feeling of investors at pre implementation stage regarding the power of customers.
+Hence, 62.7% of respondents all stage consider the bargaining power of customers is strong.
+Regarding the power of customers.
 Hence, the figure indicates that projects operating in areas where there are contributing factors to enhance buyers bargaining power.
 As a result, the attractiveness and profitability of the industry at their current product is less.

 The fourth industry element in the porter's model is the presence of substitutes.
-Thus, 64.7% of respondents from pre implementation stage feel that their output will be substituted by either local and/ or international outputs.
-Similarly, 77.1% of respondents from implementation stage have a common feeling like investors at pre-implementation stage.
+Thus, 44.0% of respondents at all stage feel that their output will be substituted by either local and/ or international outputs.
 Hence, the result indicates that switching to another product is simple and less costly.
 This in turn enhances the bargaining power of customers over sellers.

 The fifth and last element in porter's model is competitive rivalry within the industry.
 This variable indicates the intensity of competition between existing industries.
-Accordingly, 62.2% of the respondents in the pre implementation stage at least moderately agreed on the presence of rivalry within the industry.
-Likewise, 71.4% of the respondents have similar feeling on industrial rivalry.
+Accordingly, 32.02% of the respondents all stage at least agreed on the presence of rivalry within the industry.
+Likewise, 65.3% of the respondents have moderately similar feeling on industrial rivalry.
 The result indicates the presence of high competition between firms within the industry.
 This will reduce the amount of return due to high costs of competition.
 As a result, the industry is less attractive the current state.
+As the researcher considered based on the aggregate mean 12.0 indicate the new iterant has to be considered as threat.

-4.1.2 Ethiopian Investment Commission officials
+4.1.2 Ethiopian Investment Commission officials and staffs